'Blooming heck': Lancashire County Council wants proof hanging baskets and Christmas bunting won't topple lampposts

 A number of Lancashire’s town and parish authorities claim that a combination of the practical and financial considerations they are now facing could force them to scale back their floral flourishes – in the very year that they wanted to make picturesque memories during the Queen’s platinum jubilee celebrations.

-“People would be upset [if the baskets were stopped], because we didn’t have any during lockdown in 2020 and everybody did miss them.
-But that year they understood why – I don’t think they would accept it this year.
+Even the town’s Remembrance Day commemorations could be hit, as the council had this year planned to increase the number of poppies it hangs in public places – many of which would be placed on lighting columns.

-“You’re not telling me that a hanging basket properly affixed to a lamppost is going to cause a problem – we’ve been putting them up for 20 years without any trouble,” Cllr Lowe added.
+Lancashire County Council told The Gazette that it was “very unlikely” that lampposts would have to be tested to see if they could bear the load of “lightweight plastic poppies” – but parish and town councils would still have to contact County Hall to discuss their plans “as no two sites are the same”.

-However, according to the county council’s new streetlamp attachment guidance document – which has been seen by the LDRS – there is “a common misconception that lighting columns can automatically accommodate attachments of any type, size or weight”.
+According to the county council’s new streetlamp attachment guidance document, there is “a common misconception that lighting columns can automatically accommodate attachments of any type, size or weight”.

 It adds: “This assumption is generally incorrect, as not all columns are the same and many are unsuitable due to their design, age and material type.
 A relatively light addition – such as a sign – can result in considerable extra load being exerted in a strong wind, which can subsequently affect a column’s structural stability, leading to catastrophic failure, damage, injury or death.”